jbkinney/logomaker/docs/examples.rst

 Protein Sequence Logo: WW domain
 --------------------------------

-We now turn to protein sequence logos.
-We focus on the WW domain alignment [#WWdomain]_, and highlight the eponymous positions of this alignment.
-To do the highlights, we use the Logomaker method *logo.highlight_position*.
+We now show a logo drawn from the WW domain alignment [#WWdomain]_, and highlight the eponymous positions of this alignment.
+To do the highlights, we use the Logomaker method *highlight_position*.
 Note that the color scheme is part of a number of default color dictionaries Logomaker has.
-The list of available color schemes can be viewed by calling `logomaker.list_color_schemes()`.
+The list of available color schemes can be viewed by calling `lm.list_color_schemes()`.
 The user can choose named colors in matplotlib and also pass in custom color dictionaries::

     ### WW panel